Mondula positions itself as a bridge-builder for packaging innovation

 Paldanius framed Mondula’s mission in simple terms.
 “We want to help brand owners find the right packaging partners and help converters find the right technologies.
 Our role is to be a bridge-builder, connecting innovation with need,” she said.

-Mondula does not manufacture products directly but works with selected suppliers, always disclosing partners and positioning itself as a cooperation enabler.
+Mondula does not manufacture its products directly but works with selected suppliers, always disclosing partners and positioning itself as a cooperation enabler.

 India’s openness to new ideas